Amaiz business account review

 Sole traders sometimes use a personal bank account for their business finances.
 However, it’s much more practical to keep your business and personal finances separate.
 It can also help when you come to do your tax return.

 If you’re considering a business-only account, you might want to look at Amaiz.
 This business account is certainly packed with features, but it’s not necessarily the cheapest option.
-Amaiz has been featured as one of our best business bank accounts for startups and beginners.
 So let’s take a closer look.

 Amaiz is a relatively new fintech company that offers digital-only current accounts to sole traders and limited companies.
-It fully launched in June 2019 and its account features bring together banking, invoicing and accounting.
+It fully launched in June 2019 and its account features bring together banking, invoicing and international transfers.

 You can open an Amaiz account in a few minutes from the app.
 You get an account and a debit card, plus a series of useful app features to manage your business finances:

-The account does (almost) all you can expect: you can make bank transfers, set up and manage your direct debits and load cash into the account at every Post Office in the UK.
-Amaiz says standing orders will also be available soon.
+The account does (almost) all you can expect: you can make bank transfers, set up and manage your direct debits, plus send money abroad.

 The card lets you make payments and withdraw cash from ATMs both in the UK and abroad.